Standard expressions and confusing words

 ‘Once in a blue moon’ (not very frequently) ‘Out of the blue’ (unexpectedly)

-And be careful, just because some expressions look similar, they don’t necessarily mean the same thing:
+Be careful, just because some expressions look similar, they don’t necessarily mean the same thing:

 - ‘get straight to the point’ (speak directly about a subject)